 The Quotation Submission will comprise of the Quality Submission and the Financial Submission.

-The Quality Submission must follow the structure set out in table 2 of Annex B.
+The Quality Submission must follow the structure set out and cover the issues identified in table 2 of Annex B.

 Any drawings, prints, specifications, data, calculations, and analyses issued to Suppliers in connection with this further competition remain the property of the Employer.
 All such information issued to Suppliers may only be used for the purpose of providing a Quotation Submission.
 Such information should not be disclosed to persons unconnected with the further competition and should be returned to the Employer upon completion.
 These provisions apply equally to drawings and other information supplied for the further competition the property rights of which vest in a third party.